 Jonathan Wiggs/Boston Globe/Pool

-Massachusetts reported 2,228 new coronavirus cases Friday, a slight tick up from the 2,213 new infections reported on Thursday.
-The death toll rose by 87.
+Massachusetts reported 400 new coronavirus cases Friday, down from the 538 new infections reported Thursday.
+The death toll rose by 11.

 The state reports two COVID-19 positivity rates—one with higher education testing and one without.
-The seven-day test positivity rate with higher education removed sits at 4.1 percent Thursday, down from the 5.1 percent reported this time last week.
-The rate that includes higher education sits at 2.5 percent, the lowest since Nov.
-5.
+On Friday, the seven-day test positivity rate with higher education testing removed sat at 1.6 percent, down from 1.9 percent this time last week.
+The rate that includes higher education sits at 1.1 percent.

 Administrators said in August the decision to remove hospitalizations was part of an effort to increase transparency, as the college was concerned it could not accurately track the metric.
 Invalid results were deemed “not valuable” data by “COVID Lead” Erik Muurisepp.